ShaznaIsthikar/Character-and-word-counter-/README.md

 You should use std=c99 flag to compile the source code because there are several Unicode characters you have to when printing the graph.
 They are; 2500, 2502, 2514, 2591.
 It is up to you to find out what exactly these Unicode print.
 To print Unicode you may use printf as follows, printf(”\u2502”);

+### For more details look at the project specifications pdf